enfuse/asae-backstage-plugin/README.md

 yarn --cwd packages/app add @enfuse/plugin-azure-spring-apps
 ```

->#### Warning
->This installation method fails and leaves the application in a failing state.
-We found adding `@enfuse/plugin-azure-spring-apps` in the dependecies section manually and running `yarn install` adds the package without a problem

 2. Import and use the plugin in your catalog page.
 Example code below:

 ``` js